shellistic/WaveWiz/README.md

 ***
 *Please Note*

 I am but a novice coder, and my project(s) will definitely reflect as such.
-They should improve over time, however, they are typically poorly written and not optimized whatsoever, so... please be gentle :)

 ***